Backup Plan: What to do When You Can’t Loop

 It could be for a number of reasons:

-• Maybe your credit card didn’t process the Apple Developer renewal fee
+• Maybe your credit card doesn’t process the Apple Developer renewal fee

 • Maybe you are on an arctic expedition and your phone falls into a deep crevasse